Urban and Community Forestry

 - Corridors for wildlife

-Learn more about research on the benefits of urban trees and forests (a website created by Dr. Kathleen Wolf and colleagues at the University of Washington, supported in part by the U.S. Forest Service)
+Learn more about the benefits of urban trees and forests at the Green Cities: Good Health website, a partnership between the University of Washington and the Forest Service.